pnp/powerapps-samples/samples/PDF Reader - Creator Kit/README.md

 1.0|September 05, 2022|Initial release

 ## Prerequisites

-None
+* **Creator Kit**: Official Microsoft reference [Creator Kit](https://learn.microsoft.com/en-us/power-platform/guidance/creator-kit/overview)
+* **Introduction to Creator Kit** from my blog [Creators Kit - Introduction](https://angelogulisano.com/creator-kit-introduction/)

 ### Using the sample

 No configuration is needed to use this sample.
 All data is stored locally in the app.
-The only connector is the Twitter connector which is used to tweet out your score if you choose to share it.

 ## Data Sources

 No datasources needs.
+List of PDF Files are stored in Table created on OnStart Event of the App.
+All pdf link are got from original PDF Reader - Office Example App.

 ## Minimal Path to Awesome

-* [Download](./solution/Tic Tac Toe.msapp) the `.msapp` from the `solution` folder
+* [Download](./solution/PDF Reader - Creator Kit.msapp) the `.msapp` from the `solution` folder
 * Within **Power Apps Studio**, use the `.msapp` file using **File** > **Open** > **Browse** and select the `.msapp` file you just downloaded.
 * Save and Publish